vantheshark/Burrow.NET/nuget/Burrow/README.txt

 ### What is it?

 Burrow.NET is a simple library created based on some EasyNetQ ideas, it's a thin wrapper of RabbitMQ.Client for .NET.
 Basically, if you just need to put your message or subscribe messages from RabbitMQ server, you found the right place.
-With Burrow.NET, you can easily customize almost everything start with exchange and queue name, changing the way to serialize your object, inject custom error handling strategies, etc
+With Burrow.NET, you can easily customize almost everything start with exchange and queue name, changing the way to serialize your object, inject custom error handling strategies, etc.

 ### Basic usage